Membrane labeling protocol

 Staining procedure for cultured cells

 Depending on the doubling time of the cell line, the seeding time must be determined.
 Seed cells in a desired density in a cell culture chamber or onto coverslips before labeling.
-Use standard cell culture medium that is optimal for the cell line.
+Use a standard cell culture medium that is optimal for the cell line.

 Note: Cells grown in very high densities, i.e., a confluent layer, may give rise to high labeling background.